Dwelling stock: documentation of statistics

 - central or electric heating.

-The data on dwelling facilities have been used in determining the standard of equipment of the dwelling.
+The data on a dwelling’s facilities have been used in determining the standard of facilities in the dwelling.

 Facilities in a building: